yakisoba-bun/leo-need-website/README.md

 - Allow users to book tickets for the band
 - Provide information to both fans and potential fans about the band and its members
+- Allow users to watch the band's music videos

 # Wireframes